niladri747/Redshift_ETLFW/README.md

 ### 4. Deploy Step functions and cloudwatch events to trigger the Step function
 1: Create an IAM role for Step Function.
 Associate the inline policy https://github.com/niladri747/Redshift_ETLFW/blob/main/step_functions/step_function_lambda_redshift-IAMPolicy.json.
 Replace the account no and aws region with appropriate values.

 2. Create a step function with the definition https://github.com/niladri747/Redshift_ETLFW/blobinse/main/step_functions/step_function_workflow.json.
 Associate the IAM role you created in the previous step.

 3. Go to Cloudwatch events and Create a rule, with the following configurations.
 * Click on Schedule - Fixed rate of <put appropriate intervals> minutes.
 * For Target choose Step function state machines - Choose the step function you just deployed.
 * For Configure input, choose Constant (JSON text) and insert the json text { "load_type": "incremental",   "load_frequency": "short_batch" }
 * Choose create a new role for this specific resource.
+* If you want to create a pipeline for full load pipeline create a new cloudwatch event rule with appropriate input JSON text.

 ## Done, you are good to go